 Q. How many CLE hours do I have to take each calendar year?

 An active member of the North Carolina State Bar who does not qualify for an exemption must take 12 hours of approved CLE during each calendar year.
-Of the 12 CLE hours, at least 2 must be devoted to the area of professional responsibility (ethics) or professionalism.
-Effective January 1, 2002, at least once every three calendar years, you must complete one hour on substance abuse and debilitating mental conditions.
-This hour is credited to the twelve hour requirement for the year but not to the two hour professional responsibility requirement.
+Of the 12 CLE hours, at least two must be devoted to the area of professional responsibility (ethics) or professionalism.
+Effective in 2019, at least one hour must be devoted to technology training.
+At least once every three calendar years, you must complete one hour on substance abuse and debilitating mental conditions.
+This hour is credited to the 12 hour requirement for the year but not to the two hour professional responsibility requirement.
 See 27 NCAC 1D, Rule .1518.

 Q. May I take any of the required hours online?

-Yes, members may take up to 6 hours of online credit each year towards their CLE requirements.
-Members may also take an additional 6 hours of online credit which will be banked and applied to the following calendar year.
+Yes, members may take up to six hours of online credit each year towards their CLE requirements.
+Members may also take an additional six hours of online credit which will be banked and applied to the following calendar year.

-Q. Are teleconferences or live webcasts considered “online” courses for purposes of the 6-hour limit?
+Q. Are teleconferences or live webcasts considered “online” courses for purposes of the six-hour limit?

-No. These types of courses are treated as live programs and are not limited to the 6-hour online restriction.
+No. These types of courses are treated as live programs and are not limited to the six-hour online restriction.